wirbel-at-vdr-portal/using-G7-with-xdrip/Installation.md

 As you're now on this webpage, make shure to read it's informations and make shure to bookmark it.
 At some point, you may want to re-check later.

+Make shure to check your glucose units, mmol/l or mg/dl.

+# 3. Setup permissions

+xdrip+ needs some permissions to work.
+* permission to enable/disable Bluetooth -> xdrip+ needs to communicate every 5 minutes.
+* location/GPS -> needed to locate bluetooth devices (G7 is one) every 5 minutes
+* auto start -> in case the app was closed
+* notifications

+xdrip+ should never go to sleep, otherwise it cannot alarm you.
+* disable any power saving for this app.
+* disable any power saving on bluetooth